 Kährs continuously develops innovative ways to bring new designs to our wood floors, increasing possibilities for personal choices.
 The look and feel of the wood is enhanced through a variety of refining techniques, including brushing, scraping and smoking.

-Staining offers opportunities to enhances the wood's natural colour tones.
-It also allows us to apply new colours, thus completely transforming the appearance of the wood.
+Staining offers opportunities to enhances the wood's natural color tones.
+It also allows us to apply new colors, thus completely transforming the appearance of the wood.
 Kährs offers a wide range of stained options – from the palest white to rich charcoal shades.

-Kährs offers a number of floors with a bevelled edge finish in varying degrees, from “microbevelling” – tiny clarification and reinforcement of the edges created using sandpaper – to more prominent bevelling on both the long and the short sides, for a rustic, robust appearance.
-A bevelled edge feature on a 1-strip floor gives the floor a very distinct look.
+Kährs offers a number of floors with a beveled edge finish in varying degrees, from “microbeveling” – tiny clarification and reinforcement of the edges created using sandpaper – to more prominent beveling on both the long and the short sides, for a rustic, robust appearance.
+A beveled edge feature on a 1-strip floor gives the floor a very distinct look.

 By using different tools for manual wood scraping and sanding, a new wood floor can be given a worn appearance.
 It takes a great amount of manual work to achieve a rustic character.

-The smoking process alters the colour and shade of the plank.
+The smoking process alters the color and shade of the plank.
 There are two grades of smoked finish: light and the darker fully smoked.